Financial-Times/bertha-client/README.md

 ### The `|object` transformation

 If you append a sheet name with `|object`, that sheet will be transformed into a **plain object** (instead of an array), using the sheet's `name` and `value` columns as key paths and values, respectively.
 Any other columns are discarded.
+If the `name` or `value` columns are missing, an error is thrown.

 Example spreadsheet: